jfinkle00/loan_approval_predictor/README.md

 Contact Information: jfinkle00@gmail.com

-🏦 Loan Approval & Delinquency Prediction Using Machine Learning
+🏦 Loan Approval Prediction Using Machine Learning

 📌 Overview
 This project predicts whether a loan application will be approved or not based on customer financial data and loan characteristics.
 Using machine learning classification models, this project demonstrates feature engineering, model comparison, and performance evaluation techniques commonly used in data science.